w-devin/Machine-Learning-Coursera/README.md

-There are codes I wrote when I learning Maching Learning at [coursera.org](https://www.coursera.org/learn/machine-learning/home/welcome)
+There are fils I used when I learning Maching Learning at [coursera.org](https://www.coursera.org/learn/machine-learning/home/welcome)

-And I will put my notes wrote with markdown
+Notes are written using the markdown syntax

+Codes are matlab and I will add python version later.

 ### Files
 #### Tutorial